barkarian/just-auth/README.md

-# What this repo is good for?
+# What is this repo is good for?

 - Is just a skeleton to create your authentication service with little modifications to the src code.